Certora/badger-onchain-rewards/certora/properties.md

 8. `accrueUser` complex function updates: `shares`, `lastUserAccrueTimestamp`, `points` for epoch, vault, user.
 9. `accrueVault` complex function updates: `totalSupply`, `lastAccruedTimestamp`, `totalPoints` for epoch, vault.
 10. `claimReward` and `claimRewards`-  allow user to claim rewards and updates `pointsWithdrawn` for epoch, vault, token, user.
-11. `claimBulkTokensOverMultipleEpochs` - Bulk claim all rewards for one vault over from epochStart to epochEnd, requires user has not withdrawn in any previous epoch between epochStart to epochEnd.
+11. `claimBulkTokensOverMultipleEpochs` - Bulk claim all rewards for one vault from epochStart to epochEnd, requires user has not withdrawn in any previous epoch between epochStart to epochEnd.
-12. `claimBulkTokensOverMultipleEpochsOptimized` - Gas optimizer version of the previous function that deletes some `shares` and `points`.
+12. `claimBulkTokensOverMultipleEpochsOptimized` - Gas optimized version of the previous function that deletes some `shares` and `points` mappings.

 The state variables updates:
 1. `currentEpoch` - only updated by `startNextEpoch`, it is always incremented by 1.
 2. `epochs` - only updated by `startNextEpoch`, always the new `endTime` = new `startTime` + 1 week and new `startTime` = block.timestamp.
 3. `shares` - It's updated in : `notifyTransfer`, `accrueUser` and `claimBulkTokensOverMultipleEpochsOptimized`.
-The value is correlated with tokens of the user held in the particular vault, but that's outside the scope of the contract.
+The value is correlated with tokens of the user held in the particular vault, but that accounting part is left to the vault contract itself.
 4. `points` - It's updated in : `accrueUser` and `claimBulkTokensOverMultipleEpochsOptimized`. `accrueUser` increase `points`, `claimBulkTokensOverMultipleEpochsOptimized` make it zero.
 It's value is correlated to `share`
 5. `pointsWithdrawn` - It's updated in : `claimReward***` functions.
 It is non decreasing, and can only surpass `points` if `claimBulkTokensOverMultipleEpochsOptimized` was called
 6. `totalPoints` - It's updated in : `accrueUser` and `claimBulkTokensOverMultipleEpochsOptimized`. `accrueUser` increase `points`, `claimBulkTokensOverMultipleEpochsOptimized` make it zero.
 It's value is correlated to `share` and should always be greater than sum of `points`.